 The eight pain developers experienced a 50% reduction in lower back pain and physical discomfort standing on the nitrile mat (AFM) compared to the hard surface (RIGID).

-Screenshot from webinar showing the 50% decrease in lower back pain for pain developers.
-"Those pre-disposed to pain experienced significant relief when standing on the AFM compared to RIGID floor,” shared Dr. Andrew.
+"Those pre-disposed to pain experienced significant relief when standing on the anti-fatigue compared to RIGID floor,” shared Dr. Andrew.
+In brief, the 8 pain developers experienced a 50% decrease in physical discomfort when standing on a nitrile mat.

-According to Dr. Andrew's research, roughly 30-50% of the world's population are pain developers and would benefit from using anti-fatigue mats over hard surfaces.
+According to Dr. Andrew's research, roughly 30-50% of the world's population (2.4-4 billion) are pain developers and would benefit from using anti-fatigue mats over hard surfaces.

 2. Anti-fatigue mats prevent static positions

-Specific to standing workers, MSD injuries often develop when we're in a static position for an extended period.
+MSD injuries often develop when we're in static positions for extended periods of time.
 When static, the same muscle tissues are loaded, there is a pooling of fluid in our lower limbs along with a build-up of metabolic waste, and each of these collectively contribute to the development of pain in our muscles and joints.

-Prolonged pain leads to the development of actual MSD injuries.
+In short, prolonged pain leads to the development of recordable MSD injuries.

-Unlike hard surfaces, anti-fatigue mats intentionally create subtle instabilities.
+Conversely, anti-fatigue mats create subtle instabilities that keep our joins warm and prevent static standing.
 These slight movements help our bodies share tissue loading between muscles, force our muscles to remain engaged to keep us balanced, and create consistent muscle pumps.

-Anti-fatigue mats soften joint impact, keep our muscles warm and engaged, and encourage healthy blood flow – all of which reduce the risk of MSD injuries.
+Anti-fatigue mats soften joint impact, keep your muscles warm and engaged, and encourage healthy blood flow – all of which contribute to the 50% decrease in pain and a reduction of recordable MSD injuries.

 3. Anti-fatigue mats don't make you less tired

 Anti-fatigue mats don’t actually make you less fatigued; we all get tired when working on our feet for hours at a time regardless of what's beneath our feet.
-However, as described in more detail above, they do reduce pain and discomfort which in turn helps prevent injury.
+However, as described in more detail above, they do reduce pain and discomfort which in turn helps prevent injury and increased productivity and output.

 Proven ergonomic support keeps you healthier, stronger, and more physically and mentally available at work and home.
 This is where "anti-fatigue" is derived from.